Sheerness Steelworks: History

 In December 1998, Allied Steel & Wire (ASW) made a bid to take over the Co-Steel plant so as to consolidate its power in the steel market in Europe.
 The takeover was described by analysts as a reverse takeover as Co-Steel was in profit at the time of the takeover and ASW was in debt.
 This amalgamation was completed by April 1999 with Sheerness losing 160 out of its 580 jobs, one furnace and its rod mill.
 In 2002, ASW went into administration and was subsequently bought by a Spanish firm, Celsa.
 This led to 320 redundancies from the plant and a protracted battle for some to get their pension money back from the defunct ASW.

 In 2003, Thamesteel, a Saudi Arabian backed company, reopened the plant to produce steel billet and export it to the Middle-East.
 In January 2012, Thamesteel went into administration and the site later closed with the loss of 400 jobs.
 The plant had not produced any steel since November 2011.

 In 2016, Peel Ports, the owners of the site, had 32 acre of the former steelworks site demolished and remediated at a final cost of £37 million.
 The work was undertaken to enable Peel Ports to enhance their car import and export business through the port.
 The works included infilling of the former steelworks cooling ponds and adding new warehousing and an improved rail connection.
 In the same year, Liberty House announced its intention to lease the remainder of the site, as the rolling mill on site was capable of producing up to 750,000 tonne of rolled steel per year.
-Initial estimations were that the site would employ 60 people and possibly up to a further 40 employees if business was sufficient enough.
+Initial estimations were that the site would employ 60 people and possibly up to a further 40 employees if business was sufficient.
 The Electric Arc Furnace on site was dismantled and taken to the Liberty Steel works at Newport in South Wales as this was far cheaper than having a new EAF built at Newport.